Why Student Voice Matters

 This survey helps individual classroom teachers in grades 3-5 and 6-12 discover students' perspectives about themselves as learners, course content, and instruction.
 It allows for ongoing, formative assessment of student perceptions and engagement and allows teachers to make necessary midcourse adjustments.
 This survey is available in English and Spanish.

-The Teacher Voice Survey assesses staff perceptions of the teaching and learning environment – provides educators and those who support them with a powerful tool for understanding both what motivates and inspires every person to achieve, and how well the staff believes their school is meeting those objectives.
+The Teacher Voice Survey assesses staff perceptions of the learning and teaching environment – provides educators and those who support them with a powerful tool for understanding both what motivates and inspires every person to achieve, and how well the staff believes their school is meeting those objectives.